th2-net/remotehand/README.md

 WaitForElement,5,locator,matcher
 ```

-Waits <seconds> seconds for element specified by <matcher>, element is found using <locator>.
+Waits `seconds` seconds for element specified by `matcher`, element is found using `locator`.

 Useful to make sure that certain element has appeared (page has been loaded till this element) before doing something on the page.

 ### WaitForNew
 ```
-#action,#seconds,#checkmillis,#locator,#matcher
+#action,#seconds,#checkMillis,#locator,#matcher
 WaitForNew,5,300,locator,matcher
 ```

-Waits <seconds> seconds for new elements specified by <matcher> to appear, elements are found using <locator>.
+Waits `seconds` seconds for new elements specified by `matcher` to appear, elements are found using `locator`.

-Check for new elements is performed every <checkmillis> milliseconds.
+Check for new elements is performed every `checkMillis` milliseconds.

 ### Wait